PULAPOL: History

-On 20 November 1904, the first Police Training Centre was formed by Captain Graham, the Malay States Guides container officer.
+On 20 November 1904, the first Police Training Centre was formed under the Federated Malay States Police by Captain Graham, the Malay States Guides container officer.
 It was located at Bluff Road which was later renamed as Bukit Aman Street.
 It is now the location of Bukit Aman's Police Headquarters which used VB to be called Malay States Guides Command Headquarters of Kuala Lumpur.
 The area consists of 249.5 acres or 41.6 hectare.
 In 1905, the centre admitted its first intake with 207 Malay and 219 Indian recruits.

 In 1920, a new Police Training Centre was proposed when the old facility was unable to accommodate the increasing intake of the police trainees.
 The effort to build the new centre was postponed because of the economic depression until it was reviewed five years later.
 An area near the Gurney Road was chosen and throughout the 1930s, constructions for the academy was done.
 In October 1940, the Police Training Centre in Bluff Road transferred to the new Police Training Centre at Gurney Road (currently Jalan Semarak), Kuala Lumpur.

 Recruits of Royal Malaysian Police with senior police officers in a shooting course, armed with HK MP5 at Pulapol Kuala Lumpur, Malaysia.

 In 1941, the training programme was halted because of the invasion by the Japanese Imperial Army.
 Most of the police officers from the centre were called to serve against the military attack and at the beginning of the occupation until eight police officers were left.